jjaxse2017/Mainline-Mesa-Expermental/README.md

 --One open source radeon gpu performs better than two windows crossfire radeon gpu's

 1.)
-Download the latest source code from https://github.com/mesa3d/mesa
+Download the latest source code from https://github.com/mesa3d/mesa 1a.)
+Download the compiled radeon driver from releases that has libexpat precompiled for x86_64 &x86_32 to /usr/local/lib/ or mainline compile/install libexpat from https://github.com/libexpat/libexpat (special note here the libexpat source was included in the release just incase)

 2.)
 Copy the src directory files included into the mesa 3d source code (name changes ac_llvm_build.c to ac_llvm_build.cpp)